Bijan Robinson: Professional career

+2023

 Robinson was selected by the Atlanta Falcons in the first round with the eighth overall pick in the 2023 NFL draft.
 On May 12, 2023, Robinson signed his four-year rookie contract worth $21.96 million fully guaranteed.

 Robinson made his NFL debut in Week 1 against the Carolina Panthers.
 In the game, Robinson rushed for 56 yards and had six receptions for 27 yards and his first career receiving touchdown in the 24–10 win.
 In Week 2 against the Green Bay Packers, Robinson ran for 129 yards and had four receptions for 48 yards in the 25–24 comeback win.
 In the regular season finale against the New Orleans Saints, he had seven receptions for 103 yards and a receiving touchdown in the 48–17 loss.
 He started in 16 games as a rookie.
 He finished with 214 carries for 976 rushing yards and four rushing touchdowns to go with 58 receptions for 487 receiving yards and four receiving touchdowns.
 He was named to the PFWA All-Rookie Team.

+2024

-In Week 18, he had 28 carries for 170 yards and two touchdowns in the 44–38 overtime loss to the Panthers.
+In Week 10 of the 2024 season, Robinson had 20 carries for 116 yards and two touchdowns in a 20–17 loss to the New Orleans Saints.
+In Week 15, a 15–9 win over the Las Vegas Raiders, he had 22 carries for 125 yards.
+In Week 18, Robinson had 28 carries for 170 yards and two touchdowns in the 44–38 overtime loss to the Carolina Panthers.
 In the 2024 season, Robinson had 304 carries for 1,456 rushing yards and 14 rushing touchdowns to go with 61 receptions for 431 receiving yards and one receiving touchdown.
+He had 12 games with over 100 scrimmage yards and five games with two rushing touchdowns.
 He finished third in the NFL in rushing yards and fifth in rushing touchdowns.

-Through Week 5 of the 2025 NFL season, Robinson had 822 scrimmage yards, the fourth-most by any player in the first five games of a season in the Super Bowl era.
-In Week 6, Robinson had 170 rushing yards, including an 81-yard touchdown run and 68 receiving yards in a 24-14 win over the Buffalo Bills, earning NFC Offensive Player of the Week.
+He was ranked 62nd by his fellow players on the NFL Top 100 Players of 2025.